contextgeneric/cgp-patterns/content/associated-types.md

 ## Abstract Types

-The naive example above makes use of basic CGP techniques to implement a reusable `ValidateTokenIsNotExpired`, which can be used with different concrete contexts.
+The naive example above makes use of basic CGP techniques to implement a reusable provider `ValidateTokenIsNotExpired`, which can be used with different concrete contexts.
 However, we can see that the method signatures are tied to specific types.
 In particular, we used `String` to represent the auth token, and `u64` to